 - A Demat account – an account where the shares can be deposited.

 It is very common for traders dealing with trading stocks to lose money, especially new traders.
-This is because of lack of a clear understanding of the basics in the stock market.
+This is because of lack of a clear understanding of the basics in the stock market which is why you should investigate before you start to trade forex.
 It’s very crucial to take your time to learn about different brokers, various trading styles, risk management, strategy and much more.
 For instance, in buying stocks, one should have the basic concepts of the stock market, the exchange rates that exist as well as what it takes to purchase and sell a stock.

 Firstly, one needs to decide on the stock brokerage to use.
 There are a few online stock brokerages available.
 They range from the full-service brokerages to discount brokerages.
 The full-service brokerages have brokers who work with clients to manage finances and investment while the discount brokerages which are much cheaper, allow clients to do the research and management on your own.